 Where: Riverside Park in Historic Depot Town, Ypsilanti

 A loving tribute to The King, the Michigan ElvisFest showcases artists in live musical performances and impersonations.
 It also is a venue for the average Joe, both big and small, to dress up and be The King for a day.
 The festival also includes food, drink and classic cars.

 In its 35th year, Plymouth's Art in the Park has grown to rival Ann Arbor's.
 In fact, it is the second largest art festival in the state.
 In addition to the art and crafts showcased, Art in the Park features musical artists and kids activities.

 Where: Detroit Riverfront

 Detroit's APBA Gold Cup is a hydroplane event.
 The U.S. Navy will also demonstrate maneuvers.
-There are several classes of tickets, but Friday is free of charge and general admission on Saturday and Sunday starts at $15.
+There are several classes of tickets, but general admission starts at $15.

 Where: Throughout Downtown Ann Arbor